anjannair/advent-of-code/README.md

 `day1input.txt`

 The day can be incremented depending on the day you are working on.
+So for day 2 the file name will be `day2input.txt` and so on.